South African businessman Motsepe to stand for CAF president - WHIZ News

 Ahmad won in 2017 over Issa Hayatou, who had led African soccer for 29 years and was a FIFA veteran and considered almost unbeatable in CAF presidential votes.

-But Ahmad’s leadership has come under extensive scrutiny during his first term in office.
+But after promising a new era of ethical leadership and transparency for African soccer, Ahmad has come under extensive scrutiny during his first term in office.
 He has been accused of misconduct and is the subject of a FIFA ethics committee investigation, which might still rule him out of running in the African election.
 CAF was effectively taken over by FIFA and run by its secretary general, Fatma Samoura, for six months last year amid claims the African confederation had become dysfunctional under Ahmad.
+A report by independent auditors raised concerns about financial irregularities.

 Johansen said Monday that Ahmad’s reign had been a disappointment.